EricFerreiraS/disentangled_representation-concept_ranking/README.md

-# disentangled_representation-concept_ranking
-From Disentangled Representation to Concept Ranking: Interpreting Deep Representations in Image Classification tasks - Paper Code
+# From Disentangled Representation to Concept Ranking: Interpreting Deep Representations in Image Classification tasks - Paper Code